-As mentioned, six other plots were established with trees from the same nursery.
-A total of about 550 trees were planted, about 250 of them on Guatemalan stocks.
-Only three trees, all Guatemalan and in one plot, have shown chlorosis.
+In the six other plots established with trees from the same nursery, a total of about 550 trees were planted, some 250 of them on Guatemalan stocks.
+Only three trees, all on Guatemalan and in one plot, have shown chlorosis.
 One of the plots which is free from the disease is less than a mile from the severely affected plot.

-The situation in the second plot is similar to that in the first just described.
-It was planted in June, 1949 in Orange County, between rows of old orange trees.
+The situation in the second experimental plot is similar to that in the Santa Barbara County plot.
+It was planted in June, 1949, in Orange County, between rows of old orange trees.
 The avocados were interplanted with Valencia orange trees on sweet orange rootstock at the same time that the plot was established.
 Originally the planting consisted of 117 Fuerte trees, but early replacements with commercial trees reduced the number to 102 experimental trees.
 Fifty-five of them are on seven Guatemalan varieties-Anaheim, Dickinson, Itzamna, Nabal, Hass, Challenge, and Taft-and 45 on six Mexican varieties-Ganter, Topa Topa, Duke, Northrop, Mexicola, and Blake.
 Two trees are on Waldin, a West Indian variety from Florida.
 As in the first plot, all Guatemalan seeds were of mixed origin, but seeds of the Mexican, except Ganter, came from single trees.
 The trees were propagated in the Subtropical Horticulture Nursery at the University of California, Los Angeles.
 This nursery also furnished trees for three additional plots.

-In June, 1950, one year after planting, 78% (43 trees) of the trees on Guatemalan stocks, showed chlorosis in varying degrees.
+In June, 1950, one year after planting, 78%-43 trees-of the trees on Guatemalan stocks showed chlorosis in varying degrees.
 Only one tree on Mexican stock was affected, but it soon recovered.
 The two trees on West Indian stock remained normal.
-As of September, 1951, a little over a year after the disease appeared, 56% (24 trees) of the chlorotic trees are recovered or nearly so and 44% (19 trees) are either dead or worthless.
-The loss on the basis of the 55 trees on Guatemalan stock planted is 35%, as compared to a 40% loss in the other plot.
-As in the other plot, chlorotic trees are scattered throughout the area and in some cases affected and normal trees on the same rootstock variety are side by side (fig. 1).
+As of September, 1951, a little over a year after the disease appeared, 56%-24 trees-of the chlorotic trees were recovered or nearly so and 44%- 19 trees-were either dead or worthless.
+The loss on the basis of the 55 trees on Guatemalan planted was 35%, as compared to a 40% loss in the other plot.
+As in the other plot, chlorotic trees are scattered throughout the area and in some cases affected and normal trees on the same rootstock variety are side by side.

-Of interest is the fact that five commercial trees, presumably on Mexican stock, planted in place of severely chlorotic ones, have so far shown no symptoms of the disease.
-Also of interest is the observation that of several hundred commercial Fuerte trees on Mexican stock, planted by the grower in 1948 and 1949 in the same orchard in which the experimental plot is located, only three show chlorosis.
-Incidentally, neither the old nor the young orange trees are chlorotic.
+Five commercial trees-presumably on Mexican stock-which were planted in place of severely chlorotic ones, so far have shown no symptoms of the disease.
+Also, of several hundred commercial Fuerte trees on Mexican stock-planted by the grower in 1948 and 1949 in the same orchard in which the experimental plot is located-only three show chlorosis.
+Neither the old nor the young orange trees are chlorotic.